 How does Biodiversity Net Gain (BNG) work?

-For planning applications made before February 2024 and where TOE has a signed memorandum of understanding with the local authority, developers can make Biodiversity Net Gain payments direct to TOE as a way to meet their planning commitments.
+For planning applications originating before February 2024, developers can make Biodiversity Net Gain payments direct to TOE as a way to meet their planning commitments.
+For planning applications made after February 2024, TOE have registered Habitat Banks from which units can be purchased under the national BNG framework.

 Our policy on accepting offsets